 The term consultant refers to a professional who provides expert advice in their area of specialisation, e.g. marketing consultant, management consultant, etc.

 Now, a bit of a fun fact.
 Did you know that Mauco Enterprises started as an internet consultant before transforming into a consulting business, i.e. marketing consultants?
 Well, now, you know.

 Don’t get confused if you see articles or directory listings that still address us as internet consultants.
 Either way, we are still a consulting business.

 There are ample opportunities to make mistakes at the beginning stages of a consulting engagement.
-Unfortunately, errors at such an early stage in a project can often become magnified later in the process and lead to disastrous results.
+Unfortunately, errors at such an early stage in a project can often become magnified later in the process, leading to disastrous results.

 Promising What You Can’t Deliver